-- initiating, activating, escalating and standing down a national emergency response through the National Health Coordination Centre and, as required, the National Crisis Management Centre - maintaining standard operating procedures for the National Health Coordination Centre that clearly identify roles and responsibilities consistent with the coordinated incident management system (CIMS) organisational strategy identified in the National Health Emergency Plan - · ensuring sufficient staff are trained and exercised to participate in the National Health - Coordination Centre at short notice, and maintaining a knowledge base on pandemic planning and response - undertaking national intelligence and planning, including liaising with WHO and other international bodies responsible for providing high-level advice and recommendations to national authorities - convening advisory groups and disseminating clinical and public health advice nationally - providing information and advice to Ministers - liaising nationally with, and advising, other Government agencies - · advising NSS to activate the National Crisis Management Centre when necessary - collating information for dissemination and use in New Zealand with the support of the best expert advice available - overseeing the health and disability sector response nationally - providing public information, including through o800 advice lines and the internet, and providing access to travel advisories that border control agencies produce - · instigating and standing down universal or targeted public health assessments.
+- initiating, activating, escalating and standing down a national emergency response through the National Health Co-ordination Centre and, as required, the National Crisis Management Centre - maintaining standard operating procedures for the National Health Co-ordination Centre that clearly identify roles and responsibilities consistent with the co-ordinated incident management system (CIMS) organisational strategy identified in the National Health Emergency Plan - ensuring sufficient staff are trained and exercised to participate in the National Health Co-ordination Centre at short notice, and maintaining a knowledge base on pandemic planning and response - undertaking national intelligence and planning, including liaising with WHO and other international bodies responsible for providing high-level advice and recommendations to national authorities - convening advisory groups and disseminating clinical and public health advice nationally - providing information and advice to Ministers - liaising nationally with, and advising, other Government agencies - advising DESC to activate the National Crisis Management Centre when necessary - collating information for dissemination and use in New Zealand with the support of the best expert advice available

+- overseeing the health sector response nationally - providing public information, including through 0800 advice lines and the internet, and providing access to travel advisories that border control agencies produce - instigating and standing down universal or targeted public health assessments.

-Ministry for Primary Industries as lead agency
+Ministry of Agriculture and Forestry as lead agency

-For an animal disease, whether epizootic or panzootic (the animal health equivalents of epidemics and pandemics respectively), the Ministry for Primary Industries will be the lead agency.
+For an animal disease, whether epizootic or panzootic (the animal health equivalents of epidemics and pandemics respectively), the Ministry of Agriculture and Forestry will be the lead agency.

-If a human contracted the disease as a result of handling affected animals, the Ministry for Primary Industries would continue as lead agency, working closely with the Ministry of Health on the risks associated with the human case or cases and possible human-to-human transmission.
-In particular, the Ministry for Primary Industries would be responsible for:
+If a human contracted the disease as a result of handling affected animals, the Ministry of Agriculture and Forestry would continue as lead agency, working closely with the Ministry of Health on the risks associated with the human case or cases and possible human-to-human transmission.
+In particular, the Ministry of Agriculture and Forestry would be responsible for:

-- · notifying the Ministry of Health - determining the particular strain of influenza in infected animals - notifying the World Organisation for Animal Health - implementing technical response policies and plans in accordance with the Biosecurity Act 1993 - monitoring the infection in animal populations - liaising with the Ministry of Health in relation to human cases or suspected cases.
+- notifying the Ministry of Health - determining the particular strain of influenza in infected animals - notifying the World Organisation for Animal Health - implementing technical response policies and plans in accordance with the Biosecurity Act 1993 - monitoring the infection in animal populations - liaising with the Ministry of Health in relation to human cases or suspected cases.

 Where human-to-human transmission of an animal disease occurs in New Zealand or overseas and there is an indication of possible pandemic spread, the Ministry of Health becomes the lead agency for managing the pandemic.
-The Ministry for Primary Industries would, however, continue with incursion response activities, if there was disease in animals.
-Additional roles the Ministry for Primary Industries would have in any pandemic situation include assisting with welfare recovery, assisting with legal and border issues with other agencies, and assisting the Ministry of Health with laboratory testing.
+The Ministry of Agriculture and Forestry would, however, continue with incursion response activities, if there was disease in animals.
+Additional roles the Ministry of Agriculture and Forestry would have in any pandemic situation include assisting with welfare recovery, assisting with legal and border issues with other agencies, and assisting the Ministry of Health with laboratory testing.

-Coordination arrangements nationally and locally
+Co-ordination arrangements nationally and locally

 One of the critical components of an effective pandemic response is the relationship between the Ministry of Health, as lead agency, and the other government and local organisations that have an involvement in emergency management.
-In comparison to its role in the more common types of natural disaster, in a pandemic the health and disability sector has the particular responsibility, through its lead agency (the Ministry of Health) and operationally through DHBs, to manage the country's response.
+In comparison to its role in the more common types of natural disaster, in a pandemic the health sector has the particular responsibility, through its lead agency (the Ministry of Health) and operationally through DHBs, to manage the country's response.
 The Ministry of Civil Defence and Emergency Management and designated local and group controllers also have responsibility for, and are critical to, the management of emergencies in the community.